 Participants describe having their hearts opened and developing a profound connection with divine.
 They have been able to live in a heart-centered way.
-Many have experienced physical and emotional healing, newfound prosperity and a new or rekindled sense of well-being.
+Many have experienced physical and emotional healing, newfound abundance and a new or rekindled sense of well-being.

+Participating in this work opens the door so one can truly feel alive and part of the world again...our birthright as human beings.
 Because of this it was decided that the opportunity to participate in this work should be shared with others.
 If you feel called to explore this work, we invite you to contact us.
 We also invite you to view the world through new eyes: as alive and generous; and we encourage you to cultivate this life-giving kinship in your daily lives.